r-masuki/strainIFCcoupling/README.md

 * `DFT_command.sh` : The shell command to run a QE calculation in each directory.
 Note that the name of the output file must be `pw.out`.
 * `job.sh` : The header of the shell script for the QE calculations.
 * `extract.sh` : The header of the shell script to extract DFSET.
 Please define ALAMODE_TOOLS.
 * `QE` : QE input files without strain or atomic displacements.
-The name of the input file must be `pw.in`.
+The name of the input file need to be `pw.in` and `ibrav` need to be set as zero.

 #### How to run